Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): The standard embedding of in satisfies the properties

 Observe that we have constructed an \(\Lt\)-supported 4-dimensional subspace through each of the lines \(M_{x,i}\).
 Since none of these has any isolated points (Lemma \ref{lem:4supported}), we can see that \(\Lt_V\) cannot contain any lines that do not meet a line through \(x\).
 By counting all the lines we find \(|\Lt_V| = q^3+q^2+q+1\).

-\paragraph{Case 2.a: \(|\Lt(U)| = q^2+2q+1\) and \(L\) intersects \(\pi\).} Let \(y\) be the intersection point of \(L\) and \(\pi\).
+\paragraph{Case 2.a: \(|\Lt(U)| = q^2+2q+1\) and \(L\) intersects \(\pi\)} Let \(y\) be the intersection point of \(L\) and \(\pi\).
 Since there are now three lines in \(\Lt_V\) intersecting \(xy\) in different points, we use Lemma \ref{lem:ThreeLinesIntersectingACommonLine} to find an \(\Lt\)-supported 4-dimensional space in \(V\) containing \(q^2+q+1\) lines.
 This brings us back to case 1 (and in particular we will end up in case 1.b).

-\paragraph{Case 2.b: \(|\Lt(U)| = q^2+2q+1\) and \(L\) does not intersect \(\pi\).} There exist a unique line through \(x\) which is at distance 4 from \(L\) (see Corollary \ref{cor:UniqueClosest}).
-Hence, we can let \(M\) be a line though \(x\) opposite \(L\) and \(y\) be the unique second ideal point on \(M\) in \(U\) besides \(x\).
+\paragraph{Case 2.b: \(|\Lt(U)| = q^2+2q+1\) and \(L\) does not intersect \(\pi\)} There exist a unique line through \(x\) which is at distance 4 from \(L\) (see Corollary \ref{cor:UniqueClosest}).
+Observe that the unique line which intersects \(\pi\) and \(L\) is contained in \(V\) since both these intersections are in \(V\).
+Now let \(M\) be a line though \(x\) opposite \(L\) and let \(y\) be the second ideal point on \(M\) in \(U\) (besides \(x\)).
 By Corollary \ref{cor:UniqueClosest}, there is a unique point \(z\) on \(L\) at distance 4 from \(y\).
-The point \(y\bowtie z =: c\) collinear with \(y\) and \(z\) is contained in \(V\) and therefore the line \(cz\) is too.
+Since \(y\) is ideal in \(V\), the point \(y\bowtie z =: c\) collinear with \(y\) and \(z\) is contained in \(V\).
+Hence also the line \(cz\) is in \(V\).
 This proves the existence of a hexagon though \(M\) and \(L\) in \(V\).